Mama had a cow

 - In Vinci and Arty Vinci, a raccoon, eventually turned out to be the offspring of a couple of chihuahuas.

 - In Neopets, some families in site events will all be the same species of pet, but others will have each individual as a different species.
 "Skeithnote plus Zafaranote = Ixinote " is a common joke among the fandom due to the revelation of the heritage of Sophie the Swamp Witch during the "Tale of Woe" arc.
-Whether the different-species children are implied to be Happily Adopted or produced organically Depends On The Writer.
-It's also possible that some family members may start out as one species but then change to another using potions.
+Whether the different-species children are implied to be Happily Adopted or produced organically depends on the writer It's also possible for some family members to start out as one species but then change to another, since there are several ways that magic/technology can transform pets into other species, including ones which players can use on their own pets (such as potions).

 - SCP Foundation: SCP-166 is a humanoid with abilities similar to a succubus.
 Her mother was a nature goddess.
 Her father is Dr. Clef, a man with a Multiple Choice Backstory, who may or may not be entirely human, and has claimed to be the devil.